shahbazalamjobs/The-complete-web-development-bootcamp--by-Angela-Yu-2023/03-CSS/Readme.md

    # Default CSS in browser
+     Most modern web browsers come with default CSS styles that are applied to HTML elements unless overridden by custom styles.
+The default styles may vary slightly between different browsers,

    | CSS Property | Default Value | Description |
    | --- | --- | --- |
    | `font-family` | `sans-serif` | The default font family used for most HTML elements.
 This is typically a generic sans-serif font like Arial or Helvetica. |